Skip to content

 4. Health and Wellness Programs

 Don’t just preach well-being; make it real.
-Subsidized gyms, local fitness ties – that shows investment.
+Subsidised gyms, local fitness ties – that shows investment.
 Offer practical help: mindfulness, mental health access.
 Not a perk, a need.

 Healthy cooking demos, help with good home office setups.
 The aim isn’t just fewer sick days.
 It’s a culture that values people’s whole selves, body and mind.
 It’s about building a foundation of well-being, not just fixing problems.
 Let people know you care about them as humans, not just workers.
 Make health a priority, not an afterthought.
 Invest in their future, not just their output.